ArticlesSensible Use of Sleep Aids

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to zaleplon, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to pentobarbital, other barbiturates, medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 This medicine is for injection into a muscle or a vein.
 It is given by a health care professional in a hospital or clinic setting.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.